Peritonsillar Abscess in Emergency Medicine Medication

 Medication Summary

-Begin antibiotic therapy prior to needle aspiration and report of culture results.
+Antibiotic therapy should begin prior to drainage and culture results.

 Though several studies have shown intravenous penicillin alone is clinically effective (provided the abscess is adequately drained), other studies have reported that greater than 50% of cultures grow beta-lactamase – producing anaerobes, leading to the tendency to use broader-spectrum antibiotics such as clindamycin or a second- or third-generation oral cephalosporin.